Diagnostic X-ray

 Learn More About Diagnostic X-ray

 X-ray or radiography uses a very small dose of ionizing radiation to produce pictures of the body’s internal structures.
 X-rays are the oldest and most frequently used form of medical imaging.
-They are often used to help diagnosed fractured bones, look for injury or infection and to locate foreign objects in soft tissue.
-Some x-ray exams may use an iodine-based contrast material or barium to help improve the visibility of specific organs, blood vessels, tissues or bone.
+They are often used to help diagnose fractured bones, look for injury or infection, and to locate foreign objects in soft tissue.

 X-rays are one of medicine’s most important diagnostic tools.